Key information for supporters

 The allocation of ticket priority for away games will be announced when allocations are known.

-In all circumstances priority will be provided to season ticket holders.
+In all circumstances priority will be provided to season ticket holders and then Forever Bristol members.
 Information regarding games will be conveyed to supporters via a press release, the match programme, club website and other social media, e-mails and matchday announcements.

 Tickets for cup matches are priced dependent upon the opponents, the profile of the fixture and the competition.

-Ticket priority for home games will rest with season ticket holders, followed by general sale.
+Ticket priority for home games will rest with season ticket holders, followed by Forever Bristol members, followed by general sale when applicable.

 Tickets for away fixtures will be allocated as above.